Flowerpot Antenna for 2 Metres (UK)

 dimensions

-given can differ a lot, so who is correct?
-Apart from frequency, I guess it depends on
+given can differ.
+So who's correct?
+I guess it all depends on

 things

-this) and of course, location.
-To give credit where it's due, it seems
+on location.
+To give credit where credit's due, it seems

-that the term 'Flowerpot' antenna was coined by John, VK2ZOI who was inspired by an article written by Ian, VK3AYK.
-I hope I have that right
+that the term 'Flowerpot Antenna' was coined by John, VK2ZOI who was inspired by an article written by Ian, VK3AYK.
+I hope I've got that right!

-So I got some coax and a PL259 plug and constructed one using the
+So I obtained some coax and a PL259 plug and constructed one using the

-most popular dimensions and surprise, surprise the SWR was way off.
+most popular dimensions and surprise, surprise the VSWR was way off.

 Obviously these antennas do